Helping psychiatrists protect patient privacy

-Psychiatrists often work with other healthcare providers, and we ensure that these independent contractor or employee contracts are compliant with anti-kickback and self-referral laws, as well as other legal and ethical requirements imposed upon them.
+Psychiatrists often work with other healthcare providers, and we ensure that independent contractor or employee contracts comply with anti-kickback and self-referral laws, as well as other legal and ethical requirements imposed upon them.
 Jackson LLP frequently advises as to the various ways in which providers can lawfully collaborate across professional lines, and we guide our clients through the process of entering into contracts (including commercial leases, product distribution agreements, or licensing agreements) and hiring or firing employees.

 Practice merger, sale, and closure

 Whether you’re looking to start a brand new practice, purchase an existing one, sell your practice and transition your patients to other providers’ care, or close your practice entirely, we can help.
 Jackson LLP’s attorneys are familiar with the requirements imposed upon you concerning patient privacy, continuity of care, licensing of intellectual property, and much more.
 If you’re considering changing your current practice in any of these ways, we’re confident we can help.

 Psychiatrists may need to terminate a patient’s care when the patient has moved into an inpatient facility, the patient has demonstrated a need for a higher level of care, the patient has become violent, abusive, or threatening, or continuing the patient’s care creates a conflict of interest for the provider.
 Our attorneys can guide you through the process of terminating the patient’s care, ensuring continuity of treatment, and maintaining the requisite level of confidentiality through that process.
 These issues also occasionally intersect with the psychiatrist’s mandatory reporting duties, about which we have experience advising our clients.

 Duty to warn & other mandatory reporting requirements